RIIWHS204E Work safely at heights

 This one-day nationally recognised height safety course will keep your employees safe and open up new opportunities for your business.

 It’s an unfortunate fact that falls in the workplace do occur and present a major risk of serious injury and even death.

 But that doesn’t mean that this situation is acceptable.

-Our RIIWHS204E Work safely at heights course is designed to educate workers on how to effectively eliminate and control the risks associated with workplace falls.
+Our height safety course is designed to educate workers on how to effectively eliminate and control the risks associated with workplace falls.
 This nationally accredited course can be undertaken by persons who are required to perform any work at heights activities where there is a risk of injury and therefore a requirement to eliminate this risk or utilise personal fall protection systems or equipment.

 About this course

 The aim of this course is to provide students with the comprehensive understanding of how to correctly use fall protection equipment in a range of environments.
 Following training students will be able to identify the hazards of work at height, understand key legislation, and the various categories of personal fall prevention and protection equipment including their characteristics and limitations.
 Students will also be required to carry out pre and post-use inspections of all equipment.

 Course objectives and content

 - Understanding of height safety legislation and standards

 - How to perform risk assessments and control measures